How to Join an NPHC Organization:

 The Greek Forum is mandatory for students who wish to pursue membership in any of the NPHC Greek organizations.
 The NPHC executive board will host a Greek Forum during the first few weeks of both the fall and spring semesters.
 Students who are considering participating in an NPHC-affiliated Greek organization’s intake process must attend Greek Forum before attending any NPHC organization’s interest meeting.
 For additional information about the Greek Forum, please contact Fraternal Leadership and Learning at 662-915-7609 or visit us in Minor Hall, BO5-C.

-Registration for the Fall 2018 Greek Forum can be found here.
+Registration for the Spring 2019 Greek Forum can be found here.

 NPHC Aspirant Required Educational Programming